 Watch Craig Caudill from DansDepot show you how to make the best knots for survival and camping.
 Then scroll down to see how it's done step-by-step.

-1. Using a Rope without a Knot
+1. Using a Rope Without a Knot

 Sometimes when using a rope, you don't have to actually use a knot.
 You just have to put it against something and put tension on it.

 We're going to wrap this rope around the tree trunk.
 So I have the long end in my right hand and the working end on my left.

 Take the working end and wrap it around the long end.
 Do this several times, then move the wrapped section around the back of the tree.

 Now, with the tension on it, I can then pull the tension here.
 This is not what I would consider a rope to hang my life on, but this will create a lot of tension and it is going to stay.

 2. Half Hitches

+Repeat.
 And you have two half hitches.

 This knot is pretty secure.
 It's not the best knot, but you can hang off on a knot like this easily.
 It's not for climbers either but it's good for basic survival and camping.

 The other cool thing about this knot, like most others, is the loop on top of it.
 You do your best to push it back over the top and it will loosen up.

 3. Round Turn with Two Half Hitches

 We're going to use the same knot but this provides more tension so that the rope won't slip as easily.
 All you do is take the rope again and wrap it around the tree.

 Now you have more tension on the rope as it is wrapped around the tree and snagging against it.
 Next, apply the steps for half hitches.

-Now you’ve got not only the knot but you have got the rope wrapped around the tree for tension.
+This time, you have not only the knot but you have the rope wrapped around the tree for tension.
 You have a really secure setup tied to this tree.

 Again, this is not for climbers but for campers and survival.
 I take my loop, tug and pull, and the knot comes off rather easily.

 4. Clove Hitch